roblascelles/CKOChallenge/README.md

 ### Retrieve a payment:

-Using Swagger UI, GET the payment status at `/api/payments/{paymentId}` - where `paymentId` is the value return from the process payment endpoint.
+Using Swagger UI, GET the payment status at `/api/payments/{paymentId}` - where `paymentId` is the value returned from the process payment endpoint.

 Sample response:
 ```